rga-king/social-climber-app/README.md

 # 🌄 Social Climber

-**Social Climber** is a lightweight React app that helps users draft better social media posts by tracking word and character counts in real time.
+**Social Climber** is a lightweight React app that helps users draft social media posts by tracking word and character counts in real time.
 ---

 ## ✨ Features

 - ✏️ Real-time word and character counting
-- 🧮 Analytics for multiple social media platforms (currently Instagram and X, more to follow...)
+- 🧮 Analytics for multiple social media platforms
 - 🎯 Visual indicators when you approach platform limits
 - ⚠️ Warnings for danger spots (e.g. script tags)
 - ⚡ Built with [Vite](https://vitejs.dev/) for lightning-fast builds and hot reloading